FOSSEE/st-scripts/basic-data-type/script.rst

    sorted(num_list)
    reversed(greeting_string)

-As a consequence of the order one we access a group of elements together.
+As a consequence of there order we can access a group of elements of sequence, together.
 This is called slicing and striding.

 .. #[Puneeth: Fix the sentence above. ]